MicrosoftDocs/architecture-center/docs/framework/security/design-network-endpoints.md

 - Implement an automated and gated CI/CD deployment process.

 ## Public endpoints
 A public endpoint receives traffic over the internet.
-This makes the service easily accessble to attackers.
+This makes the service easily accessible to attackers.

 **Are all public endpoints of this workload protected?**
 ***